-In this stage, you have admitted that you have a problem (which could range from metric tons of debt to simply “I don’t know what I don’t know”) and are starting to take steps towards addressing those problems and getting yourself on a game plan to meet your goals.
+In this stage, you have admitted that you have a problem (which could range from metric tons of debt to simply “I don’t know what I don’t know”) and are starting to take steps towards addressing those problems and getting yourself on the game plan to meet your goals.
 Some of you go to the Internet and read everything you can.
 Others order every book possible from Amazon.
 Some of you might actually (gasp!) seek the services of a financial planner to help you come up with the steps you need to take to get where you’re going.
 By the way, I know of this awesome course that can help you with stage 2…

 However you manage your journey through stage 2, it’s important that you inculcate and internalize the lessons learned in this stage so that your actions that help you use money as a tool to succeed with your life’s goals become muscle memory.
 They have to be psychologically tied to internal reasons and values so that you don’t get distracted by the first shiny object (or “irresistible” sale) that comes along and you slip back into stage 1.